stevemanavalan/IRTEX/README.md

 2)query : which has a query image from ciphar-10

 I have implemented on VGG16, and RESNET 50.

 First VGG16:

-in the command prompt type : python index_vgg16.py (this will write the feature vector to the csv file index_vgg.csv
+in the command prompt type : python index_vgg16.py (this will write the feature vector to the csv file index_vgg16.csv)

+Similarly for Resnet50 : python index_resnet50.py (this will write the feature vector to the csv file index_resnet.csv)